craftercms/docs/source/new-ia/by-role/developer/upgrade/migrate-site-to-elasticsearch.rst

     }'

 .. note::
-  For a detailed list of parameters see :ref:`newIa-crafter-deployer-api-target-create`
+  For a detailed list of parameters see `createTarget <../../../../_static/api/deployer.html#tag/target/operation/createTarget>`_

 |